 When Europeans go on family holiday around their native continent, they are likely to use vacation rentals for their accommodations.
 That means you’ll find that many of the owners or managers of the properties are prepared to make families comfortable.
 I went to Florence with my older son when he was 18 months old and the owner of our vacation rental provided us with a small bathtub, a crib, and even a tricycle.
 We were so much more comfortable in that apartment, which was tucked away on a quiet side street where I could give him naps in the afternoon, than we would have been in a hotel in the more touristed area of the city where crowds of people bustled by at all hours of the day and night.

-The Internet makes it easy to find vacation rentals all over the world – you can look at pictures, get dimensions, and use online maps to check out the entire neighborhood and get a feel for where you’ll be staying.
+The Internet makes it easy to find your perfect holiday home.
+You can look at pictures, get dimensions, and use online maps to check out the entire neighborhood and get a feel for where you’ll be staying.
 Many vacation rental sites, HouseTrip included, will tell you if a property is child friendly and whether amenities like cribs are available.
 You can read reviews from other guests and communicate with the owner prior to your stay.

 My sons refer to the apartment where we’ve twice stayed in Paris as “ours”.
 I’m pretty sure they wouldn’t feel at home, or that kind of ownership, of a hotel room.
 It makes me really happy to know that there connection to a city I love has been deepened by our choice to stay in a vacation rental.